The Law Protects Public Schools That Won’t Take Action Against Sexual Abuse

 The legal system can work in favor of families, too.

 Parents and their children bring lawsuits only after everything else has failed—after the school has failed to protect children, ignored warnings, and often refused to properly investigate when a child has been assaulted.

 Lawsuits give a citizen some power to fight indifference and secrecy.
 Lawsuits also provide an incentive for a government or company to change.
 If a community jury orders a business to pay money for its negligent conduct that harms another, then that provides an incentive for the business to act responsibly.

 Public school immunities are a reverse incentive.
 It makes it much, much harder to maintain a lawsuit against a public entity for its negligent conduct.
 But “harder” doesn’t mean “impossible.”
-At DRZ Law, we use the justice system as a weapon to bypass public school indifference and bring families the healing they need.
+At DRZ Law, our sexual abuse attorneys use the justice system as a weapon to bypass public school indifference and bring families the healing they need.